mlcdf/gourl/readme.md

 # gourl

 ## Features
-- Performs simple HTTP requests and gathers stats
+- Performs (multiple) HTTP requests and gathers stats
 - Provides an API as close to cURL as possible.
 - Distributed as a static binary.
 Works great in containers.

 ## Usage

 ```
-Performs simple HTTP requests and gathers stats while providing an API as close
+Performs (multiple) HTTP requests and gathers stats while providing an API as close
 to cURL as possible.

 Usage: